bsingh17/Turkiye-Student-Evaluation-Data-Set/README.md

 K means clustering algorithm is a very common unsupervised learning algorithm.
 This algorithm clusters n objects into k clusters, where each object belongs to a cluster with the nearest mean.

+K-means clustering is a method of vector quantization, originally from signal processing, that aims to partition n observations into k clusters in which each observation belongs to the cluster with the nearest mean (cluster centers or cluster centroid), serving as a prototype of the cluster.
+This results in a partitioning of the data space into Voronoi cells.
+It is popular for cluster analysis in data mining. k-means clustering minimizes within-cluster variances (squared Euclidean distances), but not regular Euclidean distances, which would be the more difficult Weber problem: the mean optimizes squared errors, whereas only the geometric median minimizes Euclidean distances.

 ## Observation:-
 After applying the clustering algorithm we observe 3 different types of clusters based on the data.
 Which signifies that there are three different categories of student.